open-ephys/stimjim/README.md

 In this example, output 0 is generating a voltage output (mode 0), and output 1 is generating a current output (mode 1).
 To specify that a channel should not output anything during a pulse train, set the mode to 3 (ground).

 The fourth parameter is the _period_ of the pulse train.
-In this example, pulses are delivered every 2000 ms.
+In this example, pulses are delivered every 2000 us (2 ms).

 The fifth parameter is the _duration_ of the pulse train, in microseconds.
 In the example, the pulse train lasts for one second (1000000 microseconds).